ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

 </ion-footer>
 ```

+Pay particular attention to the `slot` on the `ion-icon` (`slot="end"`).
+A slot defines where a child element will be positioned in the parent element.
+The button component (parent) <a href="https://ionicframework.com/docs/api/button#slots" target="_blank">defines various slots</a>.
+The child component (`ion-icon` in this case) specifies which slot to use <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots#adding_flexibility_with_slots" target=_blank>via the slot attribute</a>.
+We point it out here only because it sometimes is a source of confusion for developers who are new to the `slot` paradigm.

 ## Form Handling

 ### Set Up the Page Class

 For now the `LoginPage` class does not have to do much.
-It just needs to have a couple of properties to bind the input fields to and a handler for the button, though that handler will not really do anything yet.
+It just needs to have a couple of properties to bind to the input fields.
+It also needs a handler for the button.
+At this time, the handler will just output a message to the console.

 ```TypeScript
 import { Component } from '@angular/core';